 The 24hr sub dial to the right features the iconic Man of Men symbol, placed just above the date window at 5 o’clock.
 Discreetly printed at 6 o’clock is written confirmation of the watch’s Limited Edition status, marking it as a true collector’s item.
 The charity’s famous logo featuring the recognisable Man of Men icon is inscribed on the case back in celebration of their insatiable work, along with a number out of 1000 to signal which special watch it is.

 Mounted to the side of the case is a distinct crown framed by a pair of stop/start buttons.
 The watch is further complemented by a black leather strap, on which the underside is the same vibrant blue which matches the coloured detailing on the dial.

 The Limited Edition 1IN8 Chronograph Timepiece comes in a premium Rotary x Prostate Cancer UK presentation box, featuring iterations of the Man of Men icon on either side.
 Each Limited Edition watch is accompanied by a Man of Men icon pin badge and a one-of-a-kind Limited Edition certificate, attesting which number of out 1000 the unique timepiece is.
 In addition to the famous pin badge an essential pocket guide is included about the disease.
 Last but not least, also within the box is the classic Rotary gift case, in which the 1IN8 timepiece sits.

-We are thrilled to announce that this timepiece is now available to pre-order,
+We are thrilled to announce that this timepiece is NOW AVAILABLE!

 HOW WILL THE MONEY BE USED?